YousafRaja/WebassemblyCompiler/README.md

 ## JMinusMinus

-A subset of Java.
-For more information, see JMinusMinusLanguageSpec.txt.
+This language is basically just a subset of Java.
+May update this with more details later.

 ## How to run